 * If you have an E3D Hotend or one that does not have a screw in type PTFE fitting unscrew the nozzle 1/2 a turn instead of the fitting.
 The nozzle will need to be tightened back when the nozzle is at 240C.

-- Damage/Failure due to improper installation, usage, failure resulting from an issue with the machine the product is installed on, and/or modification or the product is not covered under warranty
+Damage/Failure due to improper installation, improper usage, failure resulting from an issue with the machine the product is installed on, 3rd party products connected to our product, and/or modification of the product are not covered under warranty.

 If you are using this in the melt zone on your printer please read the following guide on PTFE safety precautions (applies to ALL PTFE tubing, not just ours): https://th3dstudio.com/knowledge-base/ptfe-safety-precautions-all-ptfe-toughtube/

 Install is smooth and simple.

 Install is smooth and simple. ptfe passes through with no binding, scraping of the ptfe or any other complication. allows you to pass your ptfe completely from the top of the hot end to flushly rest against the inside of the nozzle effectively eliminating any “pool area” that the hot end may have. allows easy swap from abs, petg, or any other to pla and back without complications or issues.
 If you have a tough hot end or any v6 compatible hot end and plan to print pla – this is a must have!

 (2) (0) Watch Unwatch

 Used this heatbreak in the TH3D tough V6 and it fits perfectly.
 My daughter prints mostly PLA and PETG so coupled with a high temp PTFE liner she has had no need to mess with oilers and has had zero clogs.